SylviaOne/Repo-hub/README.md

-## You know that cemetery up the road?
-People are dying to get in there.
+## I gave my friend 10 puns hoping that one of them would make him laugh.
+Sadly, no pun in ten did.